Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

 You must continue to file weekly.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (you must use a form provided by Hawaii, it can he found her http://hawaii.gov/labor/forms/forms/UC-253_Record_of_Job_Contacts.pdf.
-To be actively seeking work, you must make at least 3 employer contacts each week you file for benefits.
-You must register for work with the State Workforce Development Division within 7 days of your initial application, and you must post an online resume on HireNet Hawaii https://www.hirenethawaii.com/.
+You must actively seek employment, while keeping a record of your work search activities.
+You must use the Record of Contacts Made for Work form To be actively seeking work, you must make at least three employer contacts each week you file for benefits.
+You must register for work with the State Workforce Development Division within 7 days of your initial application, and you must post an online resume on HireNet Hawaii.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?